Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/mauriceschmetzer/project-description.md

 The following picture shows how the final table should look like.
-Again, I used the same colors to highlight how the data should be shown in tidy format.
+Again, I used the same colors to highlight how the data should be shown in tidy format (The color of the values in both screenshots is pink but comes across as if they have different colors so don’t be confused).

 There should only be one single table in long format that has all the information of every year for each country.

 <figure>
 <img src="Goal_Tidy_Data_Format.png" alt="Goal Tidy Data Format" />